cdisc-org/DataExchange-ODM-LinkML/docs/PDFPageRef.md

     range: positiveInteger
   LastPage:
     name: LastPage
     description: Last page in a range of pages.
+Note that the way to indicate the range of pages depends on the associated Type attribute provided.
+    comments:
+    - 'Conditional Required if PageRefs is not provided.

+      range:positiveInteger'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     alias: LastPage